gnosis/dex-research/dFusion/dFusionSpec.md

 A specification developed by Gnosis.

-The following specification uses the scaling approach from Vitaliks post: [Onchain scaling](https://ethresear.ch/t/on-chain-scaling-to-potentially-500-tx-sec-through-mass-tx-validation/3477), in order to build a scalable fully decentralized exchange with decentralized order matching.
-The scalability is enabled by the heavy use of zk-snarks.
-In order to allow bigger circuit amounts, we are planning to use the ideas described in [DIZK](https://www.usenix.org/system/files/conference/usenixsecurity18/sec18-wu.pdf).
+The following specification uses an onchain scaling approach enabled by snarks, in order to build a scalable fully decentralized exchange with decentralized order matching.
+The scalability is enabled storing information in merkle root hashes and allow snarks the manipulation of these root hashes in predefined processes [cp](https://ethresear.ch/t/on-chain-scaling-to-potentially-500-tx-sec-through-mass-tx-validation/3477).
+In order to allow bigger number of constraints for the snarks, we are planning to use the ideas described in [DIZK](https://www.usenix.org/system/files/conference/usenixsecurity18/sec18-wu.pdf).
 Orders are matched in a batch auction with an arbitrage-free price clearing technique developed by Gnosis: [Uniform Clearing Prices]( https://github.com/gnosis/dex-research/blob/master/BatchAuctionOptimization/batchauctions.pdf).

 ## Specification
 The envisioned exchange will enable users to trade via limit orders between N predefined ERC20 tokens.
 For each ERC20 token we store the balance of traders in a Merkle tree root hash:
 `balanceTreeRootHash_I    for 0<I<=N`.
 In this tree, each leaf contains only the amount of tokens held by a user.

 The addresses of the accounts in the exchange are stored in another Merkle tree root hash: